For the Love of Bees

 Ramírez Zárate was one of the first members of Amo y Rescato Abejas when it formed in 2017.
 From the start, the group’s goal was to protect bees from extermination by Protección Civil, based on an experience Ramírez Zárate had.

 Ramírez Zárate is a therapist and maintains a beehive for apitherapy, or the practice of making medicine from bee products, including honey and venom.
 She lives in a sparsely-populated part of the city and uses smoke to manage the beehive that she keeps on her balcony.

 “One time when we were checking it, a few of them flew away and stung some workers and they called civil protection,” she says.
 “I was super anxious because I knew they were going to come and they were going to take [the bees] away from me, or they were going to kill them.”

 Ramírez Zárate says she spoke with the civil protection agents about her hive, but still had to improve her safety strategies for managing it.

 Now, her volunteer team at Amo y Rescato Abejas works closely with the civil protection unit to protect bee populations.
-They respond to emergency calls that come through the unit when people spot killer bees and work with beekeepers who have experience rescuing colonies and controlling swarms.
+They respond to emergency calls that come through the unit when people spot bees and work with beekeepers who have experience rescuing colonies and controlling swarms.

 Inti Contreras Escamilla, a Protección Civil member, says her organization doesn’t train its members to manage bees.
-The group’s alliance with Amo y Rescato Abejas opens the possibility that killer bees can be saved instead of exterminated, Contreras says.
+The group’s alliance with Amo y Rescato Abejas opens the possibility that bees can be saved instead of exterminated, Contreras says.

 In the past, she says, Protección Civil might have trapped the bees and released them in nearby forests.
 But those swarms sometimes returned to the same place where they first caused alarm, she adds.
 Amo y Rescato Abejas takes the bees to beekeepers who know how to keep them long-term.